Privacy and credit reporting policy

 Where appropriate, we will enter into a binding written contract with the overseas recipients of personal information to ensure we can enforce protection of that information.

-11 Data Quality
+11 Data quality

 We undertake to take steps to ensure that the personal and credit-related information that we collect, use or disclose is accurate, complete and up-to-date.
-These steps include maintaining and updating personal information databases when we are advised by you that your information has changed or incorrect.
+These steps include maintaining and updating personal information databases when we are advised by you that your information has changed or is incorrect.

-12 Data Security
+12 Data security

 We undertake to protect the personal and credit-related information that we collect and hold against loss, use, unauthorised access, modification or disclosure and against other misuse.
 These steps include password protection for accessing our electronic IT systems, securing paper files in locked cabinets and other physical access restrictions such as CCTV monitoring systems.

-13 Access and Correction
+13 Access and correction

 You may request access to any personal or credit-related information we hold about you at any time by contacting us (see the details below).
 Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
 We may charge you a reasonable fee (not exceeding A$50) to cover our administrative and other reasonable costs in providing the information to you.
 We will not charge for simply making the request and will not charge for making any corrections to your personal information.